mouseexe/magic-turing-machine/README.md

 ## Engine Setup

-First, we have a Prototype Portal imprinted with an Isochron Scepter.
-We need a couple Isochron Scepters and this was just the first way that came to mind to do it.
-With this Portal, we create two Isochron Scepters, imprinting an Artificial Evolution and a Brainstorm.
+As a general disclaimer, this entire machine should be buildable in an [Elder Dragon Highlander](https://mtg.gamepedia.com/Commander_(format)) deck, which means only one of each non-basic land.
+Any time you see a card that's a copy of another existing card, that's actually a Clever Impersonator copying the original.

-Finally, we have a Soul Foundry with a Clever Impersonator imprinted.
-This will allow us to make token copies of just about anything we need later.
+To achieve this, we have a Soul Foundry with a Clever Impersonator imprinted.
+This will allow us to make as many token copies of the Impersonator as we need.

+Many cards have had their text altered, which I've displayed in the images below.
+This was accomplished with Artificial Evolution, which we've imprinted onto an Isochron Scepter to cast as many times as we need.
+We also have a Brainstorm on another Isochron Scepter so that we can draw and manipulate the top of our deck as needed.

 On the right, we have a Sol Ring and Chromatic Lantern, along with a Paradox Engine.
-This, with something on an Isochron Scepter, generates us infinite mana and infinite castings of whatever spell we need.
-With Artificial Evolution and Brainstorm, we can now change any card's text to affect different creatures, and easily manipulate the top of our library.
+This, along with any spell on an Isochron Scepter, generates us infinite mana and infinite castings.
+We can now loop Artificial Evolution and Brainstorm indefinitely.

 The final piece of initial setup is Unnatural Selection.
 In this Turing machine, we represent our colors with creature types, so it's important to ensure that our machine pieces don't get caught in the tape, so to speak.
 We use Wizard as a machine designation, so anything with that creature type won't get killed as our machine runs.
 ![Engine Setup](https://github.com/mouseexe/magic-turing-machine/blob/master/Engine%20Setup.png)

-## Creatue Type Mapping
+## Creature Type Mapping

 This is where it starts to get complicated.
 We have three colors: (A), (B), and (C).
 These are represented with the creature types Ape, Bat, and Cat.
 We also need to distinguish between the left and right sides of the tape, so we'll say that everything on the left is also a Leech, and everything on the right is also a Rat.
 To make a token that is both an Ape and a Leech, or an Ape and a Rat, we need a creature type that can represent both of these types at once.
 Here are the types we use, and what they represent.
 Ignore the Transition column for now, that will be important later.